tum-phoenix/drive_teensy_main/README.md

 ## Libraries
 Environment specific libraries can be specified in `platformio.ini`.

+## UAVCAN GUI Tool
+An easy to use debug tool is available: https://uavcan.org/GUI_Tool/Overview/ .
+Custom message types must be present in a special folder ([more Info](https://uavcan.org/Implementations/Pyuavcan/Tutorials/2._Basic_usage/#using-vendor-specific-dsdl-definitions)).
+The easiest way to keep these up to date is to create a symlink.
+Under Linux systems do:

+    mkdir ~/uavcan_vendor_specific_types
+    ln -s drive_teensy_main/lib/phoenix_msgs ~/uavcan_vendor_specific_types/

 ## Sources
 Sources are stored in `src/<environment>`.
 Add new environments in the `platformio.ini` file.
 To only build / upload one specific environment you can: